HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configuration_changes_using_overrides.md

 ## Configuring LDAP

 The following is a sample snippet that shows how to configure the DX Compose server to use an OpenLDAP server.
-Replace the values for `baseDN`, `bindDN`, `bindPassword`, and `host` with the proper values.
+Replace the values for `baseDN`, `bindDN`, `bindPassword`, `host`, and `port` with the proper values.

 - For predefined LDAP types supported by OpenLiberty, use the corresponding filters tags (for example, `idsFilters`, `activedFilters`, `domino50Filters`, `edirectoryFilters`, `iplanetFilters`, `netscapeFilters`, and `securewayFilters`).
 - For custom LDAP types, use `customFilters` to define your own search filters for users and groups.